-The redevelopment or re-use for other purposes of the Primary School (including the sports field), the Village Hall, The Barneby Inn and any other assets which are provided over the lifetime of the Neighbourhood Plan will only be permitted where this is for other community uses or where either of the following criteria are satisfied:
+The redevelopment or re-use for other purposes of the Primary School (including the sports field), the Village Hall, The Barneby Inn and any other facilities valued by the local community which are provided over the lifetime of the Neighbourhood Plan will only be permitted where this is for other community uses or where either of the following criteria are satisfied:

-- 1. The proposal includes alternative provision, on a site within the locality, of equivalent or enhanced facilities. or - Satisfactory evidence is provided that there is no longer a need for the facility or it is no longer economically viable and that it has been marketed for a reasonable period of time for that particular use.
+- 1. The proposal includes alternative provision, on a site within the locality, of equivalent or enhanced facilities. or - 2.
+Satisfactory evidence is provided that there is no longer a need for the facility or it is no longer economically viable and that it has been marketed for a reasonable period of time for that particular use.

-- 4.7.6 The area has a limited number of community facilities, which are highly valued by local residents. - 4.7.7 The Localism Act provides communities with the opportunity to nominate Assets of Community Value for Herefordshire Council to list them as part of the Community Right to Bid process.
+- 4.7.6 The area has a limited number of community facilities, which are highly valued by local residents. - 4.6.7 The Community Survey highlighted the importance of the protection and enhancement of key community facilities, in particular the Village Hall, the Barneby Inn and the Primary School.
+This policy addresses the requirements of the NPPF in relation to planning positively for the provision and use of those community facilities and other local services which enhance the sustainability of communities.
+This policy is in addition to protection provided through the Assets of Community Value legislation discussed further below. - 4.7.8 The Localism Act provides communities with the opportunity to nominate Assets of Community Value for Herefordshire Council to list them as part of the Community Right to Bid process.
 Only eligible community groups, local Town and Parish councils, local neighbourhood planning forums, voluntary organisations and charities can nominate a building or land to be placed on the list.
 The local authority considers buildings and land nominated by the community before a decision is made on whether or not the asset meets the eligibility criteria and should be placed on the list of assets of community value.
 For a building/land to be eligible its current main use must further the social interests or social wellbeing of the local community and it must be realistic to think that such a use can continue, or a use in the recent past must have furthered the social interests or social wellbeing of the local community and it must be realistic to think it could be brought back into such use within the next five years.
 Examples of assets that would be eligible include: